AlexxNica/stacki-kubernetes/README.md

 ./k8shack zeppelin 9999
 ```

+##### Monitoring

+I've created a stacki-prometheus pallet that runs Prometheus/Grafana on the frontend with some default dashboards for bare metal, Kubernetes, and Docker.
+Follow the [stacki-prometheus README.md](https://github.com/StackIQ/stacki-prometheus) to add monitoring to your kubernetes infrastructure.

 ##### Proposed changes in no particular order
 * You oughta be able to install with CoreOS too.
 * Rkt